 2 | learn from your mistakes

 Once I became honest with myself about how I have allowed expectations and things beyond my control, control me.
-I was able to move forward and learn from the things I have done and mistakes I’ve made.
-Sometimes things go as you planned them, but when they don’t I no longer want to beat myself up about it.
+I was able to move forward and learn from the things I have done and the mistakes I’ve made.
+Sometimes things go as you planned them, but when they don’t I no longer beat myself up about it.

 3 | let go of impossible standards